Introduction to Sustainability

 We encourage innovation and sustainable development.
 In economic, environmental, social and cultural fields we advocate renewed investment in education and training, scientific research and entrepreneurship.
 The objective is a skilled, productive and creative nation, allowing all Australians to fulfil their potential.

+We are committed to honest and transparent governance that prioritises the broader public interest and stops corruption.
 All individuals should have equal opportunity to take part in the democratic process.
-We are committed to honest governance that prioritises the broader public interest.
 Public policy should be based on objective evidence-based advice in light of wider social, economic, environmental, national security and cultural concerns.

 Public finances and resources should be properly managed and accounted for, so as to ensure Australia lives within its means.

 5. Global Vision

 Through partnership, example and assistance, Australia should help other nations to develop sustainably and meet the human rights of all citizens.